tonypeng1/Personal-ChatGPT/README.md

 Personal LLM chat APP is an open-source app developed using Streamlit.
 It is powered by a variety of LLM APIs with extra features to customize the user experience.

 ## APP Features
+Version 1.7.0 of this APP has made two changes:
+- Change the OpenAI model to "gpt-4o-2024-11-20" with better creative writing ability and better at working with uploaded files, providing deeper insights & more thorough responses (from an OpenAI X post).
+- Change the Gemini model to "gemini-exp-1121" with significant gains on coding performance, stronger reasoning capabilities and improved visual understanding (from a Google AI X post).
+This model currently does not support Grounding with Google Search (as of Nov 28, 2024).

 Version 1.6.0 of this APP has made one change:
 - Add a new model "Qwen2.5-Coder-32B-Instruct".
 This 32B model is developed by Alibaba Cloud and is available at [together](https://www.together.ai/) currently with a $5 starting credit.